Macleay Island: Environment

-The island's natural environment includes littoral rainforest, rocky shores, sandy beaches, mangrove areas and vistas to the mainland, over to North Stradbroke Island and up to Moreton Island.
-There's a large variety of birds including migratory birds which visit yearly.
+The island's natural environment includes littoral rainforest, rocky shores, sandy beaches, mangrove areas and vistas to the mainland, to the north west across Coochiemudlo Island, over to North Stradbroke Island and up to Moreton Island.
+There's a large variety of birds inhabiting the island including native parrots and smaller birds, and migratory birds which visit annually.
 There is a large bush stone curlew population on the island.